commaai/connect/README.md

 ## Contributing

-If you don't have a comma device, connect has a demo mode with an example drive.
+If you don't have a comma device, connect has a demo mode with some example drives.
 This should allow for testing most functionality except for interactions with the device, such as getting the car battery voltage.

 * Use best practices
 * Write test cases